Everything you need to know about the total manufacturing cost formula

 (20 + 10 + 16) + 10 + 10 = 56

-One thing to keep in mind: as you scale up your manufacturing cost calculation, you need to take into account things that don’t scale at the same rate.
+One thing to remember: as you scale up your manufacturing cost calculation, you need to consider things that don’t scale at the same rate.

 This could be: